You can add a processing rule to an existing source or create a processing rule when you configure a new source.

-- To create a processing rule for an existing Source, on the Manage Collection page click Edit next to a Source.
+To create a processing rule for an existing source, go to Manage > Collection > Collection (Manage > Collection in the classic UI) and click Edit next to a source.
 Click the menu next to Processing Rules, and then click Add Rule.

-- To create a new rule for a Source that you're configuring, click the menu next to Processing Rules, and then click Add Rule.
+To create a processing rule for a source that you're configuring, click the menu next to Processing Rules, and then click Add Rule.

 - The Add Rule dialog is displayed.